danieleteti/delphimvcframework/README.md

 Check the [DMVCFramework Developer Guide](https://danieleteti.gitbooks.io/delphimvcframework/content/) (work in progress).

-#Sample Server
+#Getting Started
-Below a basic sample of a DMVCFramework server wich can be deployed as standa-alone application, as an Apache module or as ISAPI dll.
+Below the is a basic sample of a DMVCFramework server wich can be deployed as standa-alone application, as an Apache module or as ISAPI dll.
 This flexibility is provided by the Delphi WebBroker framework (built-in in Delphi since Delphi 4).
+The project containes an IDE Expert which make creating DMVCFramework project a breeze.
+However not all the Delphi version are supported, so here's the manual version (which is not complicated at all).

 To create this server, you have to create a new Delphi Projects -> WebBroker -> WebServerApplication.
 Then add the following changes to the webmodule.
 ```delphi